aragon/aragon-apps/apps/agent/README.md

 The following function can be used to execute arbitrary calls:

-- `execute(address _target, uint256 _ethValue, bytes _data)` - Protected by the `EXECUTE_ROLE` permission.
+- `execute(address _target, uint256 _ethValue, bytes _data)`
+  - Protected by the `EXECUTE_ROLE` permission.

 If the sender has the right ACL permissions, it will execute an EVM call to `_target`, sending the specified ETH amount (in Wei) and `_data` as the calldata.

-- If the call reverts, it will revert forwarding the error data as the error data of the main call frame.
+- If the call reverts, it will revert by forwarding the error data from the `_target`, if any.
-- If the call succeeds, it will emit the `Execute` event logging the arguments the function was called with.
+- If the call succeeds, it will emit the [Execute](#311-execute) event.

-Since any data can be passed as argument, it is important to note that the function could be a possible attack vector.
-Consider using `safeExecute` for all calls that don't require the transfer of funds.
+Since any data can be passed as argument, it is important to note that `execute()` may open an attack vector into your organization and the assets it controls (e.g. ERC-20 tokens).
+Consider using `safeExecute()` for all calls that don't require the transfer of funds.
 See the [Security](#14-security) section for further details.

 ### 1.2.
 Signature handling

+Agent implements the [ERC-1271](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md) standard, which means it can provide signature validation without actually having a private key.
+Two options are available to validate a signature (both options can be used together):

+1\.
+An entity can pre-sign a specific hash, which will basically add the hash to a whitelist:

+  - `presignHash(bytes32 _hash)`
+    - Protected by the `ADD_PRESIGNED_HASH_ROLE` permission.

+2\.
+The Vault can set an external account that will act as its signer:

+  - `setDesignatedSigner(address _designatedSigner)`
+    - Protected by the `DESIGNATE_SIGNER_ROLE` permission.

+When `isValidSignature()` is called, it will first check if the hash is pre-signed, otherwise it will validate the signature with the designated signer's address.

+The designated signer can also be a contract implementing the ERC-1271 standard, in which case `isValidSignature()` will be called on the contract.

+In all, 3 different signature modes are supported, encoded in the first byte of the signature:
+  - `1`: EIP-712
+  - `2`: EthSign
+  - `3`: ERC-1271

 ### 1.3.
 Vault

-The Agent app is a superset of the [Vault](../vault/contracts/Vault.sol) contract, which means that it can store or transfer the tokens and Ether of the DAO in which it is installed.
+The Agent app is a superset of the [Vault](../vault/README.md) contract, which means that it can store or transfer the tokens and Ether of the DAO in which it is installed.
 Specifically, the following functions are available:

  - `deposit(address _token, uint256 _value)`
- - `transfer(address _token, address _to, uint256 _value)` - Protected by the `TRANSFER_ROLE` permission.
+ - `transfer(address _token, address _to, uint256 _value)`
+   - Protected by the `TRANSFER_ROLE` permission.
  - `balance(address _token)`

 More importantly, this property means that Agent is capable of using the DAO's funds to interact seemlessly with any contracts that require the sender to possess Ether or ERC-20 tokens (e.g. Exchanging tokens on [Uniswap](https://uniswap.io), participating in a [PoolTogether](https://www.pooltogether.com) lottery).

 ### 1.4.
 Security

 Since the Agent app can manage tokens and Ether, it is crucial to always keep security in mind.
-In order to restrict unauthorized transfers and other abusive behaviors, a variant of the `execute` function is available that will prevent any attempt to transfer tokens included in a "protected tokens" list:
+In order to restrict unauthorized transfers and other abusive behaviors, a variant of the `execute()` function is available, and protected by a separate role, that will prevent any attempt to transfer tokens included in a "protected tokens" list:

-- `safeExecute(address _target, bytes _data)` - Protected by the `SAFE_EXECUTE_ROLE` permission.
+- `safeExecute(address _target, bytes _data)`
+  - Protected by the `SAFE_EXECUTE_ROLE` permission.

-Before executing the requested call, the function fetches in memory every balances from the protected tokens and compares them with the new balances after the call is executed.
+The function fetches balances for every protected token before and after executing the function, making sure they are equal.
 If a balance has changed, it reverts the call.

 The following functions can be used to add or remove a token address to the protected tokens list:

-- `addProtectedToken(address _token)` - Protected by the `ADD_PROTECTED_TOKEN_ROLE` permission.
+- `addProtectedToken(address _token)`
+  - Protected by the `ADD_PROTECTED_TOKEN_ROLE` permission.
-- `removeProtectedToken(address _token)` - Protected by the `REMOVE_PROTECTED_TOKEN_ROLE` permission.
+- `removeProtectedToken(address _token)`
+  - Protected by the `REMOVE_PROTECTED_TOKEN_ROLE` permission.

 ### 1.5.
 Forwarder

+Agent implements the [Forwarder](https://hack.aragon.org/docs/forwarding-intro) interface, which allow the possibility to execute EVMScripts and higher flexibility in inter-DAO interactions.

+Executing EVMScripts with the Agent app requires the `RUN_SCRIPT_ROLE` permission and can be parametrized with the `keccak256` hash of the script.

+Note that granting the `RUN_SCRIPT_ROLE` is virtually like granting `TRANSFER_TOKENS_ROLE` but without the possibility of parametrizing permissions, therefore it should be more restricted.

 ## 2. Entry points